CCarissimo/RapidRL/presentation/exploration.md

 with Bounded Resources.

-# The Problem with Objectives
+## The Problem(s) with Objectives

-Sparsity:
+Lehman, Stanley (2011)

+# Deep Exploration - Sparsity

 An agent only learns when rewarded.

 Infrequent rewards lead to infrequent learning.

-Deception:
+# Deep Exploration - Deception

 > Sometimes a mutation increases fitness but actually leads further from the objective.
 (Goldberg, 1987)

-Bounded Resources:
+# Deep Exploration - Bounded Resources

 We can not practically rely on convergence in the limit.

 # Extrinsic vs Intrinsic Rewards

 Recalling our discussion of Munchausen RL: